Shaishav Dhage

 Professional biography

-Dr Shaishav Dhage, qualified from Pune University, Maharashtra, India and continued his higher training, completing post graduation in general internal medicine with Diplomate of National Board of Examinations, New Delhi, India.
+Dr Shaishav S. Dhage, qualified from Pune University, Maharashtra, India and continued his higher training, completing post-graduation in general internal medicine with Diplomate of National Board of Examinations, New Delhi, India.

 He completed Royal College Sponsored Fellowship in Endocrinology and Diabetes at University Hospital South Manchester, UK in 2013.
-He has rotated at various hospitals in the North West region of England, completing his training as Specialist Registrar in Endocrinology, Diabetes and General Internal Medicine.
+He has rotated through various hospitals in the Northwest region of England, completing his training as Specialist Registrar in Endocrinology, Diabetes and General Internal Medicine.

-He has completed his research at University of Manchester.
-During this period he contributed to various multinational, multi-centre, industry sponsored cardiovascular risk prevention drug trials.
+Dr Dhage has completed his research degree at University of Manchester under supervision of Prof. Handrean Soran and Prof. Rayaz A Malik.
+During this period, he contributed to various multinational, multi-centre, industry sponsored cardiovascular risk prevention drug trials.
 He has published abstracts and done poster presentations at various national and international conferences.

-He is currently working on the thesis titled “The Utility of Corneal Confocal Microscopy in the Detection and Follow-up of Small Fibre Neuropathy in Diabetes and Sexual Dysfunction”.
+He successfully defended the thesis titled “The Utility of Corneal Confocal Microscopy in the Detection and Follow-up of Small Fibre Neuropathy in Diabetes and Sexual Dysfunction”, to achieve his MD in Medicine.

 Research Interest